Secure Workwear Recycling

 Await collection

-Your lockable bin will be exchanged upon collection, and your textiles stored at our secure shredding unit
+Your lockable bin will be exchanged upon collection, and your textiles stored at our Secure Shredding Unit (SSU).

 Shredded Textiles